-If you’ve got a background in healthcare, a position as a travel nurse is a great option for exploring the world.
+If you’ve got a background in healthcare, traveling the world as a nurse is a great option for exploring the world.

 Travel nurses take temporary positions of 8–26 weeks in hospitals all over the US or all over the world.
-These healthcare positions are in high demand as the baby boomer generation gets older, so expect this market to grow in the near future.
+These healthcare positions are in high demand as the baby boomer generation gets older, so expect this market to grow shortly.

 As a travel nurse, you’ll have the chance to help people in new places multiple times per year, and your travel and living expenses are almost always covered in full.
 You can use these positions to explore different cities for a few months to see if you might want to live there long-term.
 Salaries fall around $20 an hour, but with the stipends, you can make roughly $40 an hour.

 The US government employs hundreds of US citizens in embassies and consulates across the world.
 In addition to an ambassador, each embassy has employees managing everything from passport and birth certificate services to law enforcement.
-Employees of the state department also perform a number of specialized roles in education, business, media, and artistic exchange.
+Employees of the state department also perform several specialized roles in education, business, media, and artistic exchange.